w3c/wpsig/spc-psd2.md

 The above benefits are grounded in a small number of unique features that distinguish SPC from FIDO authentication "out of the box":

-* **Browser-native UX for payment confirmation**.
-The browser (or secure hardware) provides a consistent and efficient authentication UX across merchant sites and relying parties.
+* **Browser-native UX for payment confirmation**. <a name="spc-ux"></a> The browser (or secure hardware) provides a consistent and efficient authentication UX across merchant sites and relying parties.
 A browser-native user experience should modestly improve transaction security compared to ordinary Web content rendered in an iframe.
-* **Cryptographic evidence**.
-Payment confirmation generates cryptographic evidence of the user's confirmation of payment details.
+* **Cryptographic evidence**. <a name="spc-crypto-evidence"></a> Payment confirmation generates cryptographic evidence of the user's confirmation of payment details.
+* **Third-Party Enrollment**. <a name="spc-3p-enrollment"></a> With FIDO, it is possible to authenticate from a cross-origin iframe, but one must register an authenticator in a first party context.
+With SPC, it is possible to register an authenticator from a cross-origin iframe, which is a common payment ecosystem use cases.
-* **Cross-origin authentication**.
-With FIDO, the Relying Party that creates FIDO credentials is the only origin that can generate an assertion with those credentials to authenticate the user.
+* **Cross-origin authentication**. <a name="spc-cross-origin"></a> With FIDO, the Relying Party that creates FIDO credentials is the only origin that can generate an assertion with those credentials to authenticate the user.
 With SPC, any origin can generate an assertion during a transaction even by leveraging another Relying Party's credentials.

 These features are used to satisfied two key PSD2 requirements:

-* **Strong Customer Authentication (SCA)**:FIDO Authentication is used to fulfill the SCA requirement.
+* **Strong Customer Authentication (SCA)**: <a name="psd2-sca"></a>FIDO Authentication is used to fulfill the SCA requirement.
 SPC's cross-origin authentication reduces user experience friction by requiring fewer enrollments.
-* **Dynamic linking**: SPC adds to browsers built-in support for the display of dynamic linking data and cryptographic proof (via FIDO) of what data was displayed.
+* **Dynamic linking**: <a name="psd2-dl"></a> SPC adds to browsers built-in support for the display of dynamic linking data and cryptographic proof (via FIDO) of what data was displayed.

 ## General SPC Flow